sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

 # sat-roks-customizations-for-telco-apps
 **Disclaimer**: This repo is a **Work-In-Progress**, and is yet to be peer-reviewed.
 ## Introduction
-This repository  provides some guidance on openshift customizations that we discovered for typical networking and/or telco workloads/applications.
-The repo specifically targets environments where IBM's managed openshift service (ROKS) cluster(s) running on IBM Cloud Satellite need some alternative methods for configuring required capabilities in openshift, as compared to the same on Red Hat (RH) OpenShift Container Platform (OCP).
+This repository  provides some guidance on openshift customizations that were discovered as prerequisites for typical networking and/or telco workloads/applications.
+The repo specifically targets on-premises infrastructure (hosts, network, etc.) attached to the IBM Cloud Satellite location where IBM's managed openshift service (ROKS) cluster(s) are deployed on baremetal servers representing the worker nodes.
+This setup needs some alternative methods for configuring required capabilities in ROKS, as compared to the same on Red Hat (RH) OpenShift Container Platform (OCP).

+Note that these observations and configurations have been taken from Satellite/ROKS cluster at OpenShift version 4.9.48.

 With IBM Cloud Satellite/ROKS (link to announcement) now supporting CoreOS-enabled locations and hosts, some of the custom configurations needed by typical network applications require alternate methods in ROKS as compared to OCP.